 Clio seems to be very anti-racial mixing as shown here

 Unintentionally Unsympathetic: The sentient Fembot.
 The viewers are to sympathize with it because its aware that it only use as a sex object.
 All good.
 Except that most of it's screen time is it being very violent against people, borderline Killer Robot, which has caused it to get the nick name of "Maverick".

-Now she's got Pebbles doing it towards a man with the audacity to wish the "ladies" a good day (which is sexist now, apparently) Behold and Enjoy/Rage
+Just look at how she (and the "adorably" innocent Pebbles) reacts towards a man with the audacity to wish the "ladies" a good day — which is sexist now, apparently: Behold and Enjoy/Rage.

 Increasingly, the people targeted by the sisterhood who actually make good points; see Strawman Has a Point, above.